 There are several other generalizations one could make that might hold true for a majority of Native peoples.
 Most Native American traditions share a vital interest in dream experience.
 They affirm the existence of a spirit world in a multitude of ways.
 They draw on the transformative power of music, dance, and symbol in their ritual and ceremonial life.

 As tempting as it is to speak about a singular “Native American religion” on the basis of these common features, however, to do so would fail to do adequate justice to the fundamental distinctiveness, and sophistication, of each tradition.
 A more compelling way to think about the similarities of Native peoples is to consider the place they have come to share within the political, economic, and cultural boundaries that constitute the United States.
 While each tradition is profoundly rooted in its emergence from the very landscape which became America, all have shared the common challenges of life under colonization, especially dispossession and assimilation.
 So while traditional ways of life vary greatly, all Native communities have shared the common challenge of balancing those traditional ways of life with the changes necessary to survive in a new world on their own terms.

 If one were to profile perhaps thirty or forty Native communities, one would begin to get a fuller view of the wide diversity of Native religious traditions.
-Despite the many similarities that obtain across traditions, it is perhaps best to evoke their fundamental diversity and richness by focusing on snapshots of the traditions of four peoples—the Ojibwe, the Mescalero Apache, the Lakota Sioux, and the Haudenosaunee Iroquois.
+Despite the many similarities that occur across traditions, it is perhaps best to evoke their fundamental diversity and richness by focusing on snapshots of the traditions of four peoples—the Ojibwe, the Mescalero Apache, the Lakota Sioux, and the Haudenosaunee Iroquois.
 In the experience of Native peoples today, there are also several intertribal phenomena that are widely shared across cultural boundaries, such as the Native American Church, the sweat lodge, and the powwow.